ElvisWang2010/WROFE-2025/README.md

 ### Lidar

-This LiDAR is good for its long-range accuracy, compact design, and robust scanning capability, making it ideal for mapping and obstacle detection on our car.
+This LiDAR is good for its long-range accuracy, compact design, and robust scanning capability, making it ideal for mapping and obstacle detection in our car.

 <table border="1" width="100%" style="font-size:20px; text-align:left;">
   <tr>